 With the number of apps for Android growing each day, people are at increased risk of downloading malware that may damage the phone or worse still, steal your data from the phone.
-This article takes a look at some of the most recent Android malware apps (as on July 25, 2012).
+This article takes a look at some of the most recent Android Malware Apps.
 We will discuss three in detail while providing you with a list of known Android malware apps in the last section of the article.

-Known Android Malware #3 – Super Mario On Google Play
+Known Android Malware #3 – Fake Fortnite Game

 List of Other Known Android Malware

-Note that this is not a comprehensive list of malware apps for Android phones.
-There may be many more malware inflicted applications available on the Internet – including Google Play and other popular marketplaces.
+That concludes our list of most recent Android Malware Apps.
 The best you can do is to be very selective when downloading apps for your device.
 I would also recommend you to go through user reviews to know if it is a valid Android app.
-Reviews are easily available on the Internet when you search using “review + APP_NAME” keyword (replace APP_NAME with name of app).
+Reviews are easily available on the Internet when you search using “review + APP_NAME” keyword (replace APP_NAME with the name of the app).
 If you still doubt the application, better leave it for good.